 Come Alive Outside is a 501c3 nonprofit organization that works closely with partners in the landscape and snow and ice control profession, as well as college horticulture and landscape architecture departments, in order to get people off the couch and back outside in communities across North America.

-The GTA was established in 2010 as an affiliate division of NTEA in recognition of the growing interest and demand for environmentally friendly products in the work truck industry.
+The Green Truck Association was established in 2010 as an affiliate division of NTEA in recognition of the growing interest and demand for environmentally friendly products in the work truck industry.
 The goal of the GTA is to continue the progression of green work trucks through:

 The National Association of Landscape Professionals is the trade association for the landscape industry, representing the voice of more than 100,000 landscape professionals.
 NALP provides its members with a platform for growth founded on educational resources and peer-to-peer sharing on a national scale, giving members invaluable access to the best ideas and best practices in the landscaping industry.
 NALP’s mission is to passionately advocate for the economic, social and environmental benefits of the landscape industry.